Applications Open Soon

 - Community engagement and advocacy

-Scholars will travel to Baltimore, Maryland on May 26, 2019 for an in-person orientation at Kennedy Krieger Institute and Johns Hopkins University.
-The orientation will occur from May 27, 2019 through May 30, 2019.
+Scholars will travel to Baltimore, Maryland on May 24, 2020 for an in-person orientation at Kennedy Krieger Institute and Johns Hopkins University.
+The orientation will occur from May 25, 2020 through May 28, 2020.
+Scholars will return home on May 29, 2020.

 A $3,000 stipend is provided to all UCD program participants.
 Air flight and housing for the CDC visit are paid by the program.
 Consortium site housing and round-trip travel for out-of-state scholars are also available.
 All program activities are contingent on CDC funding.